armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-5-29.md

 ---

 ## Fixes
 *   Resolved an issue that occurred when watching Kubernetes kinds.
 The Agent now checks for both `list` and `watch` permissions.
-Previously, the Agent only checked for `list` permission, which resulted in errors like the following not being filtered out: `Failed to watch *unstructured.Unstructured: unknown`.
+Previously, the Armory Agent only checked for `list` permission, which resulted in errors like the following not being filtered out: `Failed to watch *unstructured.Unstructured: unknown`.

 ## Known Issues